Challenges and opportunities for increasing access to justice in Virginia

 PROVIDING REPRESENTATION OR USEFUL INFORMATION TO ALL WHO NEED IT

 86 percent of the civil legal problems of low-income Americans receive inadequate or no legal help, and only 1% of cases in General District Court, where most cases are handled, have an attorney on both sides.
 Litigants represented by counsel are in general twice as likely to receive a positive outcome as those who are not.
+The lack of representation and other forms of assistance for low and moderate income people, and the resulting adverse results often experienced by them, are known as the justice gap.

-To remedy this gap, every Virginia lawyer needs to know and respond to Rule 6.1 of the Rules of Professional Conduct by providing pro bono assistance; the number of active VSB members reporting pro bono work in a year is less than a third of the national average, but the number of hours each reporting Virginia lawyer provides is about twice the national average.
-Virginia lawyers excel when they get involved.
-Self-help resources such as the Supreme Court's Access to Justice Commission self-help website also need expansion.
+Many different efforts are needed to reduce this gap.
+One of the first and most obvious is that every Virginia lawyer needs to know and respond to Rule 6.1 of the Rules of Professional Conduct by providing pro bono assistance; the number of active VSB members reporting pro bono work in a year is less than a third of the national average and declines almost every year, although the number of hours each reporting Virginia lawyer provides is about twice the national average.
+Virginia lawyers excel when they get involved, but too few make the effort.
+Lawyers who want to get started or do more should see the Virginia State Bar's list of pro bono resources including JusticeServer and Virginia Free Legal Answers, the VBA Pro Bono Council 2024 report, and Greater Richmond Bar Foundation opportunities

-REVERSING THE DECLINING NUMBER OF RURAL LAWYERS
+LEGAL DESERTS AND THE DECLINING NUMBER OF v LAWYERS

 VAA2J: VIRGINIA ACCESS TO JUSTICE